xprism1/romog/README.md

 2. Clone the repository: `git clone https://github.com/xprism1/romog.git`
 3. Go to the include directory: `cd romog/include` and modify `paths.h`, replacing the paths in quotes with the paths you wish to use.
 3. Change to the source directory: `cd ../romog/src`
-4. Build romog: `make -jX` and `sudo make install`, where X is the number of jobs you wish to use for compilation. (`sudo make uninstall` to uninstall.)
+4. `mkdir obj/` if it is not present, then to build romog: `make -jX` and `sudo make install`, where X is the number of jobs you wish to use for compilation. (`sudo make uninstall` to uninstall.)
 5. Copy `sort.xsl` to what you specified in `sort_xsl_path` in `paths.h` in Step 3.

 ## Usage